lancedb/lance/README.md

 [![](https://dcbadge.vercel.app/api/server/zMM32dvNtd?style=flat)](https://discord.gg/zMM32dvNtd)

 Lance is a cloud-native columnar data format designed for managing large-scale computer vision datasets in production environments.
-Lance delivers blazing fast performance for image and video data use cases from analytics to point queries to training scans.
+Lance delivers blazing fast performance for image and video data use cases from exploratory data analysis to training and evaluation.

 Lance core is written in C++ and comes with python bindings to start.
-With first class Apache Arrow integration, Lance is queryable by tools like DuckDB out of the box and can be converted from parquet with a single line of code.
+With first class Apache Arrow integration, Lance is queryable by tools like DuckDB out of the box and can be converted from Parquet with a single line of code.

 ## What problems does Lance solve?

-Today, the data tooling stack for computer vision is insufficient to serve the needs of the ML engineering community.
+Today, the data tooling stack for computer vision is insufficient to serve the needs of the ML Engineering and Data Science community.

-### Working with vision data for ML is different from working with tabular data:
+### Working with computer vision data for ML is different from working with tabular data:
-- Training, analytics, and labeling uses different tools requiring different formats
-- Data annotations are almost always deeply nested
-- Images / videos are large blobs that are difficult to query by existing engines
+- Performance: images, video, audio and point clouds are large blobs that are difficult and slow to query by existing engines

-### This results in some major pain-points:
-- Too much time spent on low level data munging
-- Multiple copies creates data quality issues, even for well-known datasets
-- Reproducibility and data versioning is extremely difficult to achieve
+- Nested semantics: data annotations are almost always deeply nested, which means metadata and nested fields are written to separate files, and stored in different locations (i.e. S3 vs CSV/XML)
+- Siloed datasets across tools: exploratory data analysis, labeling, training and evaluation uses different tools requiring different formats, with no source of truth, making consistent versioning and reproducibility challenging
+- Vector space: increasingly ML is making use of vector-based semantics and embeddings, but it is challenging to query across both vectors and other column types in a performant and usable way

 ### Lance to the rescue
 To solve these pain-points, we are building Lance, an open-source columnar data format optimized for computer vision with the following goals: